The Rock Has Some High Praise For Samoa Joe

 Two weeks ago, The Rock showed up at WWE’s Raw event to shoot a scene for his upcoming movie called Fighting with my Family, and he ended up causing quite a stir backstage because, after the show went off the air, he decided to call CM Punk in the middle of the ring.
-However, before then, he made the rounds backstage, as he spent some time with some of WWE’s current stars.
+But, before then, he made the rounds backstage, as he spent some time with some of WWE’s current stars.
 One of which was Samoa Joe, who The Rock says will be a future world champion in WWE.

-Joe, who will turn 38 on March 17, made his long-awaited main roster debut back in January, after he spent the better part of two years down in WWE’s developmental system.
+Joe, who will turn 38 on March 17, made his long awaited main roster debut back in January, after he spent the better part of two years down in WWE’s developmental system.
 Of course, Joe has been ready for the main roster for quite some time now, so it’s not surprising to see him doing well since his call up.

-Most believe that Samoa Joe should be the top heel on Raw and that he should be the brand’s world champion at some point shortly, and The Rock agrees, as he said in an Instagram post that we would one day refer to him as WWE World Champion.
+Most believe that Samoa Joe should be the top heel on Raw, and that he should be the brand’s world champion at some point in the near future, and The Rock agrees, as he said in an Instagram post that we will one day refer to him as WWE World Champion.

 “Been following this man’s wrestling career for years now.
 I’m very happy to see him [finally] in the WWE making a global name for himself.
 Many wrestling and fight historians will attest to this, that at one time in 1970’s, pro wrestlers were some of the biggest and toughest men on the planet.
 Well before UFC and MMA made its worldwide footprint, there was a hard core wrestling style derived from ‘catch wrestling’ which then spawned lots of shoot styles in wrestling training.
 Samoa Joe reminds me of that rare legit tough MF throwback style of wrestler.
 Happy for him and his family.
 It’s his time.
 He’s earned it and one day we’ll be referring to him as WWE World Champ.
 Keep kickin’ a** Uso.”